bhoover59/diurnals/README.md

 # diurnals
 ## About
 Input data frame to produce diurnal *hourly* trend.
-Consists of 3 functions
 1. DiurnalAvg()
    - Parameters
      - df = DataFrame with data to get diurnal trend
      - TimeColumn = string, name of time column in data frame df
-     - Purpose: Generate diurnal hourly *average*
+     - Purpose: Generate diurnal hourly *average*.
+Also produces standard deviation and number of points for each bin.
 2. DiurnalMed()
    - Parameters
      - df = DataFrame with data to get diurnal trend
      - TimeColumn = string, name of time column in data frame df
-     - Purpose: Generate diurnal hourly *median*
+     - Purpose: Generate diurnal hourly *median*.
+Also produces standard deviation and number of points for each bin.
 3. char_to_time()
    - Purpose: convert string to as.POSIXct